 Find out what you need to consider if you are thinking about transferring your defined benefit pension, or if you are moving or combining your defined contribution pension.

-If you have any concerns, you should contact the firm who provided the advice in the first instance.
+If you have concerns about advice you received on transferring your pension, you should contact the firm that provided the advice in the first instance.

 Transferring your defined contribution pension

 A defined contribution pension means you build up a fund that you can access after the age of 55 and use however you want (depending on what your scheme permits).
 A defined contribution pension may be either in an occupational (work) pension scheme or a personal pension scheme.

 There may be benefits to switching from one defined contribution scheme to another, but it depends on your individual circumstances and is a complex financial decision.
 So you should first get impartial advice from a firm authorised to give advice on pensions.

 Our rules require firms or pension transfer advisers:

 - To have specific permission for advising on pension transfers and opt-outs.

 - To follow our training and competence rules.

 - Combining a number of pension funds together in one place.